 - Give each formula 1-2 weeks to assess (unless allergic reaction)

-- Check halal certification on your specific tin if needed
+- Check halal certification on your specific tin

 - Price doesn't always equal better results for YOUR baby